adospace/layouts/mvvm.md

   </Stack>
 </Page>
 ```
-So now when user types some text in username and password our viewmodel is promptly notified and we'll have the _username and _password fields always updated with the view.
+So now when user types some text in username and password boxes our viewmodel is promptly notified and we'll have the _username and _password fields always updated with the view.

 ### command